Pidee/PideeExhibitionRunner/README.md

 # Pidee Exhibition Runner

-Pidee Exhibition Runner is a script for booting a [Raspberry Pi](https://www.raspberrypi.org/) into a either a fullscreen looping video or chrome-less web app.
+Pidee Exhibition Runner is a script for booting a [Raspberry Pi](https://www.raspberrypi.org/) into:

+- a fullscreen looping video, or
+- chrome-less web app.

 The video or html file is selected by the Pidee board.